-An independent peer review panel composed of arts professionals will objectively evaluate the application using the criteria listed below.
+An independent peer review panel composed of history professionals will objectively evaluate the application using the criteria listed below.
 The Cultural Access Advisory Committee will evaluate the applicants in the area of Accessibility.
-The Commission staff provides the score for past grant compliant.
+The Commission staff provides the score for past grant compliance.
 The narrative portion of your application should clearly address the following standards:

-- EXCELLENCE & PROFESSIONAL STANDARDS (35 pts) The ability to produce and sustain quality programming: Questions 1 3 & Board Chart - o Document the excellence of the project/programs? - Demonstrate the qualifications of those individuals involved (leadership/board/volunteers/presenters) and their adherence to professional standards? - How do the programs serve to inform or educate the Public about Ocean County / New Jersey art? - PUBLIC BENEFIT (25 pts) Responsive to community needs and interests: Questions 2 & 4 & 5 - Understanding and responding to community needs & interests with targeted programs and projects? - o Appropriate number of people who will be served? - Effective target marketing to attract and retain new audiences including social media? - Providing programs/special project that are appropriate and responsive to diverse audiences (individuals with disabilities, racially & culturally different backgrounds, senior citizens, economically disadvantaged)? - Promoting public awareness, appreciation, and understanding of Ocean County / New Jersey art? - BUDGET (10 pts) Clarity and appropriateness in planning & budget: Questions 2 & Budgets - o Have a clear, well-developed, and accurate budget? - o Demonstrate realistic & appropriate expenses? - Demonstrate realistic & sustainable income projections - SUSTAINABILITY (15 pts) Overall health of the organization: Questions 1, 2, 5, 6 & Budgets - Provide evidence of sound fiscal management and the capacity to undertake the project/programs? - Effective governance/board expertise/diversity? - Active fundraising and sound board-based support? - o Provide realistic and achievable timeline & tasks? - How the program helps to build organizational capacity, increase revenue opportunities, market its identity, build community partnerships, attract new members? - LONG RANGE PLANNING (15 pts) Activities further the strategic goals of the organization: All Questions & LRP - o Demonstrate thorough and meaningful planning? - How this program/project further the organization's mission and long-range plan?
+- EXCELLENCE & PROFESSIONAL STANDARDS (35 pts) The ability to produce and sustain quality programming: Questions 1 3 & Board Chart - Document the excellence of the project/programs? - Demonstrate the qualifications of those individuals involved (leadership/board/volunteers/presenters) and their adherence to professional standards? - How do the programs serve to inform or educate the Public about Ocean County / New Jersey History? - PUBLIC BENEFIT (25 pts) Responsive to community needs and interests: Questions 2 & 4 & 5 - Understanding and responding to community needs & interests with targeted programs and projects? - Appropriate number of people who will be served? - Effective target marketing to attract and retain new audiences including social media? - Providing programs/special project that are appropriate and responsive to diverse audiences (individuals with disabilities, racially & culturally different backgrounds, senior citizens, economically disadvantaged)? - Promoting public awareness, appreciation, and understanding of Ocean County / New Jersey history? - BUDGET (10 pts) Clarity and appropriateness in planning & budget: Questions 2 & Budgets - Have a clear, well-developed, and accurate budget? - Demonstrate realistic & appropriate expenses? - Demonstrate realistic & sustainable income projections? - SUSTAINABILITY (15 pts) Overall health of the organization: Questions 1, 2, 5, 6 & Budgets - Provide evidence of sound fiscal management and the capacity to undertake the project/programs? - Effective governance/board expertise/diversity? - Active fundraising and sound board-based support? - Provide realistic and achievable timeline & tasks? - How the program helps to build organizational capacity, increase revenue opportunities, market its identity, build community partnerships, attract new members? - LONG RANGE PLANNING (15 pts) Activities further the strategic goals of the organization: All Questions & LRP - Demonstrate thorough and meaningful planning? - How this program/project furthers the organization's mission and long-range plan?

-NOTE: organizations applying for GOS funding must submit an up-to-date organizational long-range plan as support material even if your organization has applied previously for GOS funding under this re-grant program.
+NOTE: organizations applying for funding must submit an up-to-date organizational long-range plan as support material.

-- COMPLIANCE & ACCOUNTABILITY (5 pts): Does the Applicant Show past compliance with Commission reporting requirements and deadlines from previous grants? - o 0 new applicant or no record in last three years - 1 past record of problems e.g. barely complies with guidelines, incomplete reporting or applicant materials, poor financial recordkeeping - 2 past record of problems Minor problems with reporting, applicant materials, or finances - all resolved by the time of reapplication - 3 average compliance adheres to grant guidelines, deadlines, & reporting requirements - 4 fully comply exhibits a solid of adhering to grant guidelines, deadlines, and reporting requirements for multiple years - 5 fully comply The top scoring applicants in the previous grant cycle receive a Citation of Excellence and the top rating. - ACCESSIBILITY (20 Pts): Does the applicant fulfill all of the programmatic and facility concerns outlined in the Commission survey? - Programs are as accessible as possible to the widest number of people. - The Applicant is working to remove programmatic, physical, and attitudinal, barriers that might keep people with disabilities from fully participating in programs. - The Applicant is working to make programs accessible to audiences. - Programming offered in facilities that are accessible and in compliance with specifications set forth in the Americans with Disabilities Act of 1990, and the organization has a plan for compliance (and ADA 2010 amendments) - The organization offers programming accommodations, if requested.
+- COMPLIANCE & ACCOUNTABILITY (5 pts): Does the Applicant Show past compliance with Commission reporting requirements and deadlines from previous grants? - 0 pts new applicant or no record in last three years - 1 pts past record of problems e.g. barely complies with guidelines, incomplete reporting or applicant materials, poor financial recordkeeping - 2 pts past record of problems Minor problems with reporting, applicant materials, or finances - all resolved by the time of reapplication - 3 pts average compliance adheres to grant guidelines, deadlines, & reporting requirements - 4 pts fully comply exhibits a solid history of adhering to grant guidelines, deadlines, and reporting requirements for multiple years - 5 pts fully comply The top scoring applicants in the previous grant cycle receive a Citation of Excellence and the top rating. - ACCESSIBILITY (20 Pts): Does the applicant fulfill all of the programmatic and facility concerns outlined in the Commission survey? - Programs are as accessible as possible to the widest number of people. - The Applicant is working to remove programmatic, physical, and attitudinal, barriers that might keep people with disabilities from fully participating in programs. - The Applicant is working to make programs accessible to audiences. - Programming offered in facilities that are accessible and in compliance with specifications set forth in the Americans with Disabilities Act of 1990 (including ADA 2010 amendments) and the organization has a plan for compliance. - The organization offers programming accommodations, if requested.